minio/docs/README.md

 ## Prerequisites

-- Python 3.6.0 or later.
-MinIO uses the latest stable version of Python for regular writing and development work.
+- Python 3.9.X.

+  *NOTE*: Pythoon 3.10 does not work with the version of Sphinx (3.5.0) used by the MinIO Docs.
+Newer versions of Sphinx which are compatible with Python 3.10 break the current site layout.
+Please use Python 3.9.X for building the MinIO documentation.

 - NodeJS 14.5.0 or later.